-Virgin adult flies, which were siblings of those in reproduction measurement, were kept in groups of the same sex at 25°C for 9-10 days before measurement.
+Virgin adult flies, which were siblings of those in the reproduction measurement, were kept in same-sex groups at 25°C for 9-10 days before measurement.
 Measurements were conducted for male and female flies separately.
 An observation rack was divided into nine (3x3) cells.
 Each cell was randomly assigned one of the nine Drosophila species and each cell held seven tubes of that species.
 One randomly-selected individual was placed in one empty flat-bottom 3ml tube.
-Measurement repeated for three experimental blocks, and the allocation of species to cells were redrawn for each block.
-In total, 21 individuals per species per sex were measured.
-During measurement, the observation rack was moved immediately into the incubator pre-set at 5°C or 40°C. Every tube was examined by eyes once every minute and flies that lost their ability to stand on their feet in that minute were recorded.
-After exposing to 5°C for 30 minutes, all flies were in chill coma.
-The observation rack was moved to 25°C room.
-Flies were left undisturbed and the duration of individual fly regaining its ability to stand on its feet, decided by eye inspection, was recorded.
+We repeated measurements for three experimental blocks, and the allocation of species to cells was redrawn for each block.
+In total, we measured 21 individuals per species per sex.
+During measurement, the observation rack was moved immediately into the incubator set at 5°C or 40°C. Every tube was examined by eye once every minute and flies that lost their ability to stand on their feet in that minute were recorded.
+After exposing to 5°C for 30 minutes, all flies were in a chill coma.
+The observation rack was moved to a 25°C room.
+Flies were left undisturbed and the duration of each individual fly regaining its ability to stand on its feet, decided by eye inspection, was recorded.

 Regression analysis: The knockdown time by heat, knockdown time by cold and recovery time from cold of both sexes were first compared among species by ANOVA.
-When inter-specific variation was observed, they were modeled by hIndex, block, and cell position as fixed effects, and species as a random effect in linear mix-effect model with phylogenetic correction using brms package in R. D. melanogaster and D. simulans were not included in the regression because their distribution patterns were unavailable.
+When inter-specific variation was observed, they were modeled by hIndex, block, and cell position as fixed effects, and species as a random effect in linear mixed-effects model with phylogenetic correction using the brms package in R. D. melanogaster and D. simulans were not included in the regression because their distribution patterns were unavailable.

 Short-term competition

-Experimental design: Pairs of species were reared in the same vials for one generation to evaluate how the densities of intra-specific and inter-specific competitors influence the reproductive success in two temperature regimes representing lowland and upland environment.
-Five species were chosen as representative species for upland-biased, none-biased and lowland-biased distribution type.
+Experimental design: Pairs of species were reared in the same vials for one generation to evaluate how the densities of intra-specific and inter-specific competitors influenced reproductive success in two temperature regimes representing lowland and upland environments.
+Five species were chosen as representative species for upland-biased, non-biased and lowland-biased distribution types.
 Each two-species combination (6 combinations in total) was measured at different founding densities in a factorial design: (4 pairs of species A, 2 pairs of species B), (4A, 4B), (4A, 8B), (2A, 4B) and (8A, 4B).
-We also included monocultures of each species of 2, 4, 8 pairs.
-Each density and species combination was replicated ten times across two or three blocks staggered by two days (Two blocks for pandora-pallidifrons combination, which was conducted before the other five pairs; three blocks for the other five pairs.).
+We also included monocultures of each species of 2, 4, and 8 pairs.
+Each density and species combination was replicated ten times across two or three blocks staggered by two days (two blocks for the pandora-pallidifrons combination, which was conducted before the other five pairs; three blocks for the other five pairs).

 Adults that were subjected to competition were reared from eggs collected from the population cage.
 They were reared under moderate density (300 – 500 per bottle) at their testing temperature regimes.
-After eclosion, individuals emerged within the same 48 hours were kept together in mixed-sex containers.
+After eclosion, individuals that emerged within the same 48 hours were kept together in mixed-sex containers.
 Two days after the first observation of egg-laying, adults of different sexes were separated and then they were used as the founders in 5ml-food vials the next day.
 Founders laid eggs in vials for two days before being discarded.
 Offspring of the founders experienced intra- and inter-specific competition over food and space in the vials.
 Offspring that successfully developed to adulthood were identified to species and counted.
 The above animal preparation and competition were conducted in incubators set at alternating temperature regimes mimicking day/night temperatures on February, immediately prior to our survey season, at upland (23°C /21°C) and lowland (28.5°C /24°C) (Supplementary figure 5).